kyma-project/community/docs/kyma-release-notes/2023-06-07-release-notes-2.15.md

-TBD

-## General
-For upgrading to Kyma 2.15 please read the migration guide
+Still warm, as the June sun at noon, comes Kyma 2.15.
+The hot season has already started, so juicy improvements are here to refresh your experience with our product.
+Sip the strawberry-Telementry, watermelon-Security, raspberry-API Gateway, and peach-Serverless cool punch news as if you were on a Hawaiian beach.
+Read on to see what we prepared for you!

 ## Telemetry
 ### Manager
-- In preparation ((https://github.com/kyma-project/telemetry-manager/issues/150)) for turning the telemetry component into a module, resources got consolidated and a cleanup script need to be executed on upgrade.
-Please follow the related migration script
+- In [preparation for turning the telemetry component into a module](https://github.com/kyma-project/telemetry-manager/issues/150), resources got consolidated.
+As a result, you need to run a cleanup script when you upgrade to Kyma version 2.15.
+For more details, read the [2.14-2.15 Migration Guide](https://github.com/kyma-project/kyma/blob/main/docs/migration-guide-2.14-2.15.md).
 - More robust handling of webhook certificates (https://github.com/kyma-project/kyma/issues/16626)

 ### Tracing